Slavery in Portugal: Economic pressures and the rise of the slave trade

+Strategic disruption of the Moorish slave trade

+In the early 15th century, purchasing slaves primarily meant rescuing Christians enslaved by Muslim conquests.
+The military activities of Islamic states were closely tied to the slave trade, and weakening slave traders was seen as a way to undermine Moorish conquerors' military power.
+To break the Moorish monopoly on the slave trade, Portugal outlawed the enslavement of Christians and banned the trade of non-Christian slaves handled by Moorish traders.
+As part of its military strategy, Portugal encouraged its citizens and allied pagans to purchase slaves, aligning economic actions with efforts to weaken Muslim dominance.

-Black slaves
+African slaves

-African slaves prior to 1441 were predominately Berbers and Arabs from the North African Barbary coast, known as "Moors" to the Iberians.
-They were typically enslaved during wars and conquests between Christian and Islamic kingdoms.
 The first expeditions of Sub-Saharan Africa were sent out by Prince Infante D. Henrique, known commonly today as Henry the Navigator, with the intent to probe how far the kingdoms of the Moors and their power reached.
-The expeditions sent by Henry came back with African slaves as a way to compensate for the expenses of their voyages.
-The enslavement of Africans was seen as a military campaign because the people that the Portuguese encountered were identified as Moorish and thus associated with Islam.
+The expeditions sent by Henry came back with black slaves as a way to compensate for the expenses of their voyages.
+The enslavement of black people was seen as a military campaign because the people that the Portuguese encountered were identified as Moorish and thus associated with Islam.
 The royal chronicler Gomes Eanes de Zurara was never decided on the "Moorishness" of the slaves brought back from Africa, due to a seeming lack of contact with Islam.
 Slavery in Portugal and the number of slaves expanded after the Portuguese began an exploration of Sub-Saharan Africa.

-Slave raids in sub-Saharan Africa began in the 1430s and 1440s as war campaigns, but this period was short-lived.
-The Portuguese quickly transitioned into a trade network with African nobility and slavers.
 Prince Infante D. Henrique began selling African slaves in Lagos in 1444.
 In 1455, Pope Nicholas V gave Portugal the rights to continue the slave trade in West Africa, under the provision that they convert all people who are enslaved.
 The Portuguese soon expanded their trade along the whole west coast of Africa.
 Infante D Henrique held the monopoly on all expeditions to Africa granted by the crown until his death in 1460.
 Afterward, any ship sailing for Africa required authorization from the crown.
 All slaves and goods brought back to Portugal were subject to duties and tariffs.
 Slaves were baptized before shipment.
 Their process of enslavement, which was viewed by critics as cruel, was justified by the conversion of the enslaved to Christianity.